 A check is made on each balance sheet date to see if assets are impaired in value.
 The check is based on events or indicators that show that an overvaluation of the book value may be possible.
 A loss from value impairment is posted with an effect on net income if the book value of an asset exceeds the recoverable amount.
 A recoverable amount is the higher of the net market value and the utility value.

-Tangible assets are measured at the acquisition cost less economically necessary depreciation.
-If there are indications of impairment, a DCF valuation is performed at the appropriate level of the cash-generating unit.
+Tangible assets are measured at the acquisition cost less the economically necessary depreciation.
 Permanent impairments are taken into account.
 Depreciation is calculated on a straight line basis from the purchase value.
 All acquisitions over a value of CHF 5,000 are deemed investments.
-Projects in progress are capitalised as current investment projects and are not depreciated.
+Projects in process are capitalised as current investment projects and are not depreciated.
 Interests on assets under construction are not capitalised.
-Fixed assets are written down over the following useful lives.
+Tangible assets are written down over the following periods of use:

 |Asset group||Service life|

 |Intangible assets||5 – 10 years|

 Assets from financial leasing are capitalised and the relevant leasing liabilities are posted as a liability.
 With amortisations, the interest is charged directly to financial expenditure.
 Expenses for operating leasing are charged directly to the income statement.

 Financial assets include long-term held securities, deferred tax assets as well as assets from pension funds and employer contribution reserves and long-term receivables from third parties.
 Securities are measured at purchase value less the economically necessary value adjustments.